AIID-Trend-Analysis-Project/AIID-Trend-Analysis/README.md

 ![Top 3 Authors](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/371fd9c8-4417-4501-b4d0-d2a25ed19756)

 The 3 most prominent individual authors are BBC News, James Vincent, and Reuters.
 The average VADER and Textblob Subjetivity scores are shown on the chart above.
+James Vincent seems to have the most positive VADER sentiment score while other two authors have relatively negative VADER sentiment score.

 ![Top 3 Cluster](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/eb4ca9ef-8d2e-490b-aa5a-26c913e58d9c)

 Among these 3 authors, the most active clusters are -1, 6, and 40.
 The average VADER and Textblob Subjetivity scores of each cluster are shown on the chart above.

 ![Top 10 topics](https://github.com/AIID-Trend-Analysis-Project/AIID-Trend-Analysis/assets/159200995/4bffcd38-a6fb-4b74-a37f-70e05cfdba85)

 Among these 3 authors, the top 10 keywords topics are illustrate as above.
+They are contributing a lot of AI trendy topics such as Tesla, AI Images, Face IDs, Chatgpt, and etcs.

 ## Making It Relevant: Connecting With the Audience